-Welcome to our gallery featuring a gorgeous array of luxurious living rooms with exposed beam ceilings.
+Welcome to our gallery, featuring a gorgeous array of luxurious living rooms with exposed beam ceilings.

 Exposed beams are always a striking addition to any space, no matter the design or style.

 The main function of exposed beams is that they flip the traditional practice of concealing the architecture on its head.
-Instead of hiding the construction elements of the home, they reveal the “bones” of a home and show them off in classy fashion.
+Instead of hiding the construction elements of the home, they reveal the “bones” of a home and show them off in a classy fashion.

 Beyond exposing the rich structural elements of a home, exposed beams grant a natural and compelling contrast to any interior space.
 The juxtaposition of building materials and the facades that surround them is endlessly fascinating.

 We most often see exposed natural wood beams within grand rooms that stand below a vaulted ceiling.
-The standard A-frame construction of the beams feels rustic, old fashioned, and ultimately durable.
+The standard A-frame construction of the beams feels rustic, old-fashioned, and ultimately durable.